kubernetes/kops/upup/README.md

 ## Build a kubectl file

 The upup tool is a CLI for doing administrative tasks.
-You can use it to generate the kubectl configuration:
+You can use it to create the kubecfg configuration, for use with kubectl:

 ```
 export MYZONE=<kubernetes.myzone.com>
-${GOPATH}/bin/upup kubecfg generate  --state s3://<mybucket>/${MYZONE}
+${GOPATH}/bin/upup export kubecfg --state s3://<mybucket>/${MYZONE}
 ```

 ## Delete the cluster